rvk86/spreadsheet-crud-interface/README.md

 ## Known limitations

  * Makes use of html5 field types, so only works in modern browsers.
 (Chrome preferred)
+ * When deleting rows, relationships will not be deleted.
+This means that rows might point to a non-existing row in the related sheet.
  * With a lot of rows, the tool can become slow.
 A solution could be to archive the file (make a copy through the interface) and delete rows from the original file.